KoalaVault-ai/koalavault.ai/docs/trust-remote-code.md

-# Security Policy: --trust-remote-code Disabled
+# Disabling --trust-remote-code in vLLM

 ## Overview